-The Auxiliary Feedwater System (AFWS), located in the Auxiliary Systems Building provides a backup supply of feedwater to remove decay power in the event that the Main Feed Water System is unavailable.
+The Auxiliary Feedwater System (AFWS) provides a backup supply of feedwater to remove decay power in the event that the Main Feed Water System is unavailable.

 Cooling of the reactor core to below 340 °C is an uncommon occurrence as the combination of decay heat and heat provided by the heaters are capable of maintaining the 208Pb temperatures above this temperature.
-All major maintenance activities can be completed with the 208Pb coolant temperature at or above 340 °C including exchange of steam generators, Reactor Coolant Pump impellorand bearing assemblies, and reactivity mechanisms.
+All major maintenance activities can be completed with the 208Pb coolant temperature at the normal outlet temperature (560 °C) including exchange of steam generators, Reactor Coolant Pump impellorand bearing assemblies, and reactivity control mechanisms.

-In the event that the 208Pb temperatures do fall to below 340 °C, increasing the reactor temperature to above 340°C is required in order permit operation of the Reactor Coolant Pumps.
-Diverse mechanisms are provided for heating the Reactor Core Structure and the208Pb coolant.
-These are:

-- a) Steam from the Auxiliary Steam System which is supplied by the small electric Services is provided to the Steam Generators. - b) Electrical heating elements, inserted into the leg of the U-shaped shutdown rod channels in the graphite reflector columns that are not used by the Shutdown Rods prior to reactor cooldown. - c) Heating coils in the reactor inlet plenum
+In the event that the 208Pb temperatures fall to below 340 °C, increasing the reactor temperature to above 340 °C is required in order permit operation of the Reactor Coolant Pumps.
+Diverse mechanisms are provided for heating the Reactor Core Structure and the 208Pb coolant.
+These consist of Steam from the Auxiliary Steam System supplied to the Steam Generators, electrical heating elements inserted into the leg of the U-shaped shutdown rod channels in the graphite reflector columns that are not used by the Shutdown Rods prior to reactor cooldown, and heating coils in the reactor inlet plenum

-Melting of the 208Pb in the Primary Reactor Vessel and forced circulation can be achieved from a 100 °C core temperature in approximately 120 hours utilizing the steam supply to the steam generators and the electric heaters.
+Melting of the 208Pb in the Primary Reactor Vessel and forced circulation can be achieved from a 100 °C core temperature in approximately120 hours utilizing the steam supply to the steam generators and the electric heaters.
 Steam supply to the steam generators facilitates warm-up of the reactor in the event that a cooldown occurs without the electric heaters having been inserted, although the time required increases significantly.